Marques Johnson: Milwaukee Bucks (1977–1984)

 Johnson was selected third overall in the 1977 NBA draft by the Milwaukee Bucks, coached by Don Nelson.
-Johnson averaged 19.5 points per game and 10.6 rebounds per game in his first professional season, and was named to the 1978 NBA All-Rookie Team.
+Johnson averaged 19.5 points per game and 10.6 rebounds per game in his first professional season.
+He was named to the 1978 NBA All-Rookie Team, and placed second in NBA Rookie of the Year voting behind Walter Davis.

 In his second season in 1978–79, Johnson was the NBA's third leading scorer (25.6 PPG), behind George Gervin (29.6) and Lloyd Free (28.8).
-He played in the 1979 NBA All-Star Game and was named to the All-NBA First Team.
+He was named a starter, and played in the 1979 NBA All-Star Game and was named to the All-NBA First Team.
 That season, in what was perhaps one of the best games of his career, on December 12, 1978, Johnson scored 40 points (on a remarkable 74% shooting percentage) and grabbed 12 rebounds in a 120–114 win against the Phoenix Suns.
 However, despite having the 6th highest offensive efficiency rating and 13th highest defensive rating of any team, the Bucks would miss the playoffs with a 38–44 record.
 It would be the last time the Bucks missed the playoffs during Johnson's tenure.

 The following season, on February 27, 1980, Johnson recorded a triple double with 25 points, 11 rebounds, and 11 assists in a 119–110 victory against the Phoenix Suns.
-During that year's playoffs, Johnson averaged 19.9 points and 6.9 rebounds in 43.7 minutes a game, in a tightly contested 7-game series loss to the Seattle SuperSonics (it was the last season Milwaukee was in the Western Conference).
+During that year's playoffs, Johnson averaged 19.9 points and 6.9 rebounds in 43.3 minutes a game, in a tightly contested 7-game series loss to the Seattle SuperSonics (it was the last season Milwaukee was in the Western Conference, moving to the Eastern Conference Central Division in 1980-81).

 On November 2, 1980, Johnson scored 40 points, along with 7 rebounds and 7 assists, to lead the Bucks to a 135–121 victory against the Indiana Pacers.
-The feat was especially impressive as key teammates Junior Bridgeman and Sidney Moncrief were limited with injuries.
+The feat was especially impressive as key teammates Junior Bridgeman and Sidney Moncrief were limited with injuries, and only played 19 and 20 minutes respectively.

 On May 2, 1983, in Game 4 of the Eastern Conference Semifinals, Johnson scored 33 points and grabbed 9 rebounds to lead the Bucks to a 4–0 sweep of Larry Bird and the Boston Celtics.
 Despite this, the Bucks would fall to the eventual champion Philadelphia 76ers, led by NBA MVP Moses Malone, during the next round in 5 games, in what were contested matchups.
 It was the only series Philadelphia did not win in 4 games that postseason.